Phanerozoic: Quaternary Period

-The Holocene began 11,700 years ago and lasts until the present day.
-All recorded history and "Human history" lies within the boundaries of the Holocene epoch.
+The Holocene began 11,700 years ago at the end of Younger Dryas and lasts until the present day.
+All recorded history and so-called "human history" lies within the boundaries of the Holocene epoch.
 Human activity is blamed for an ongoing mass extinction that began roughly 10,000 years ago, though the species becoming extinct have only been recorded since the Industrial Revolution.
-This is sometimes referred to as the "Sixth Extinction".
-Hundreds of species have become extinct due to human activity since the Industrial Revolution.
+This is sometimes referred to as the "Sixth Extinction" with hundreds of species gone extinct due to human activities such as overhunting, habitat destruction and introduction of invasive species.

 Biodiversity

 It has been demonstrated that changes in biodiversity through the Phanerozoic correlate much better with the hyperbolic model (widely used in demography and macrosociology) than with exponential and logistic models (traditionally used in population biology and extensively applied to fossil biodiversity as well).
 The latter models imply that changes in diversity are guided by a first-order positive feedback (more ancestors, more descendants) or a negative feedback that arises from resource limitation, or both.
 The hyperbolic model implies a second-order positive feedback.
 The hyperbolic pattern of the human population growth arises from quadratic positive feedback, caused by the interaction of the population size and the rate of technological growth.
 The character of biodiversity growth in the Phanerozoic Eon can be similarly accounted for by a feedback between the diversity and community structure complexity.
 It has been suggested that the similarity between the curves of biodiversity and human population probably comes from the fact that both are derived from the superposition on the hyperbolic trend of cyclical and random dynamics.